bartvanhoey/AbpUserImport/README.md

-## Import Users from an External System into the Users Table from an ABP Framework application
+## Import External Users into the Users Table from an ABP Framework application

 ## Introduction